SpindlySpider/qmk-config-klor/klor/readme.md

 and this command if you want to compile the firmware for a RP2040 based MCU `qmk compile -kb klor/2040 -km default`

+If you want to flash a device through cli use `qmk compile -kb klor -km default -bl <bootloader>`